 Note - arcing and fire risk.
 Never short circuit the battery terminals.
 Always connect the blue wire between the batteries last.

+Sub-panel Batteries

-Sub-panel Batteries sub-panels that DO NOT have batteries connected DO have the resistor fitted across the battery connection terminals.
+Make sure that those sub-panels that DO NOT have batteries connected DO have the resistor fitted across the battery connection terminals.
 The resistor prevents the panel reporting a battery fault.